-- Priority One: Signage Plan Develop a signage scheme which helps residents and visitors navigate between key points of interest and encourages active travel.
-Implement a scheme to facilitate positive use of access rights where it may currently be misunderstood by visitors to the area. - Priority Two: Infrastructure Improve connectivity both physical and digital including condition and reliability of road network in the area and ensure there is broadband connectivity to support local based living and working. - Priority Three: Renewable Energy/Carbon Neutral Transport Develop an electric bike scheme for the area, with charging points linking to electric car charging points at key locations.
-Promote greater use of Loch Katrine waterbus connecting Stronachlachar and Trossachs Pier and wider transport modes.
-Support existing hydro scheme and promote as a positive exemplar for other areas of Strathard.
+- Signage Plan Develop a signage scheme which helps residents and visitors navigate between key points of interest and encourages active travel.
+Implement a scheme to facilitate positive use of access rights where it may currently be misunderstood by visitors to the area. - Priority Two: Infrastructure Improve connectivity both physical and digital including condition and reliability of road network in the area and ensure there is broadband connectivity to support local based living and working.

+Priority Three: Renewable eEnergy/Carbon Neutral Transport - Support existing hydro scheme and promote as a positive exemplar for other areas of Strathard